johnbender/twenty-questions/writing/overview.md

 desired behaviors for particular inputs than to communicate a specification for large sets of inputs.

-In the spirit of Magic Ink, we can take the user's context into account in order to reduce the amount of interaction required.
-For example, if the user is looking to fill a hole in a particular function, we can restrict the search space to candidates that seem to work (e.g. by checking that automatic tests don't crash) in that context.

-Twenty Questions is an attempt at refining a program specification by asking of the user questions that are relevant using the context and synthesized candidates.
-Here we illustrate the basic ideas and existing work in the area by way of a simple example.

-## A Simple Example

-The idea behind synthesis is that the programmer should arrive with a notion of program behavior that exists at a higher level of abstraction than the language she might otherwise be working in.
-From that specification the program can be constructed automatically instead of written.
-One of the primary issues with this approach is that the specification is rarely sufficient to arrive at a single candidate at which point the programmer is left to differentiate between the synthesized candidates.

-Here we consider a simple example where the programmer wants to build a program that takes a list of integers and results in a single integer.
+Initially we consider a simple example where the programmer wants to build a program that takes a list of integers and produces a single integer.
 Generally, she might have a notion of how all these integers are going to be combined but maybe she isn't quite sure what the outcome should be or she simply doesn't know the name of the relevant functions in the programming context.

 ## Jungloid